 We all deal with grief in different ways.
 In Betroffenheit, theatre artist Jonathon Young does it in a spectacularly visual way in front of a live audience.

-The show’s programme points to a tragedy that was the basis for this piece, written by Young and co-created with Vancouver choreographer, Crystal Pite.
-For those that are not already aware, It doesn’t take much digging to discover that Betroffenheit was borne from the tragic death of Young’s fourteen year-old daughter Azra, and her two cousins in a 2009 fire.
+The show’s programme points to a tragedy that was the basis for this piece, written by Young and co-created with Vancouver choreographer Crystal Pite.
+It doesn’t take much digging to discover that Betroffenheit was borne from the tragic death of Young’s fourteen-year-old daughter Azra and her two cousins in a 2009 fire.

 Betroffenheit created by Crystal Pite and Jonathon Young.
 Written by Jonathon Young.
 Choreographed and directed by Crystal Pite.
 A Kidd Pivot and Electric Company Theatre presentation.
 No further performances in Vancouver.
-Visit http://kiddpovot.org for more information and details of the upcoming tour.
+Visit https://kiddpovot.org for more information and details of the upcoming tour.